Dental Implants – FAQ

 If you are a mature adult in good health, then your age should not be a significant factor.
 Certain chronic diseases require extra planning and attention before and after the procedure, however mature patients are typically wonderful candidates for dental implants.

-Can a dentist perform dental implant surgery?
+Who can perform dental implant surgery?

 What is involved in the dental implant procedure process?

 First, you should have a complete and thorough consultation with a dental implant specialist.
 This consultation should include a review your medical history, an oral exam and x-rays.
 Once your consultation is complete your dental professional will take a mold of your mouth to design your implants to fit you perfectly.
 During the surgery a small titanium screw will be implanted into your jaw bone.
 After the screw is implanted, a crown, bridge or denture will be placed on top.
 After the surgery you will follow up with the dental implant specialist to ensure proper recovery.
-Typically, within two weeks you can resume eating solid foods and enjoy completely restores oral functionality.
+Typically, within a few weeks you can resume eating solid foods and enjoy completely restored functionality.

 What is the success rate for dental implants?